 Section 5.6.
 Division Chairs.
-The Chairpersons of the following divisions shall be members of the Board of Directors by virtue of their respective positions: (i) advertising; (ii) associate members; (iii) circulation; (iv) new media; and (v) news-editorial.
-Each Chairperson's term on the Board of Directors shall coincide with his or her term as division chair; provided, however, that no Chairman shall serve on the Board of Directors for more than three (3) consecutive terms.
+The Chairpersons of the following divisions shall be members of the Board of Directors by virtue of their respective positions: (i) advertising; (ii) associate members; (iii) circulation; (iv) digital media; (v) news-editorial; and, (vi) Kentucky Intercollegiate Press Association Division.
+Each Chairperson’s term on the Board of Directors shall coincide with his or her term as division chair; provided, however, that no Chairman shall serve on the Board of Directors for more than three (3) consecutive terms.

 Section 5.7.
 Regular Meetings.
 The Board of Directors may provide, by resolution, the date, time and place (either within or without the Commonwealth of Kentucky) for holding regular meetings without notice other than such resolution.

 Section 5.8.
 Special Meetings.
 Special meetings of the Board of Directors may be called by or at the request of the Executive Director or a majority of the members of the Board of Directors.
 The person or persons authorized to call special meetings of the Board of Directors may fix any place (either within or without the Commonwealth of Kentucky) as the place for holding any special meetings of the Board of Directors called by them.
 Meetings may be held by video or telephone conferencing to the extent authorized by law.